About the College of Natural Sciences, Forestry, and Agriculture

 - The college and its programs have nearly 500 public, private, and industrial partners.

 - Our programs have hundreds of legal affiliation agreements with healthcare agencies across Maine to provide clinical experiences for students while serving the communities of Maine.

-- The Maine Agricultural and Forest Experiment Station is the largest applied research unit at the University of Maine and in the state of Maine with ~90 faculty scientists, who lead >100 research programs and are members of 20 USDA multistate research teams.
+- The Maine Agricultural and Forest Experiment Station is one of the largest applied research units at the University of Maine and in the state of Maine with ~90 faculty scientists, who lead >100 research programs and are members of 20 USDA multistate research teams.

 - The college is home to UMaine’s largest cohort of undergraduate students—more than 2,500 in total.

 - Most natural resource and environmental programs have strong out-of-state demand with some at >60% non-resident students.